cassiebreviu/intro-nlp-wine-reviews/README.md

 ## Create Calculated Columns for Labels

-We are going to do a multi-classification for the price and points of the wines reviewed by the wine critics.
-Right now our points and price are a number features.
-We are going to create a couple functions to generate calculated columns based on the values in the points and price columns to use as are our labels.
+This is going to be multi-classification for the price points or grape variety of the wines reviewed by the wine critics.
+Right now our points and price are number features.
+This needs to be updated to a text feature category, to do this we will create a couple functions to generate calculated columns based on the values in the points and price columns to use as are our labels.

-If we wanted to predict a specific price or point value we would want to build a regression model not a multi-classification.
-It really just depends on what your goal is.
-We are looking at classification in this tutorial so we want to convert them to text features for classification.
+Create quality column from points values to classes of bad, ok, good, and great.
+Below is a function to return string quality based on the points value.

-### 1. Create `quality` column from points values to classes of bad, ok, good, great.
+### 1. Create `quality` column from points values to classes of bad, ok, good, and great.
 Below is a function to return string `quality` based on the points value.

 ```python
 def getQuality(points):